 Download Labor Day lesson plans on unions from PBS

-Learn more about careers from this extensive list on Career Kids
+Research and learn more about careers from this extensive list on Career Kids

 Download and color this book of community workers where you can brainstorm on their different jobs

-Create fireworks in a jar
+Create fireworks in a jar (fun for labor day crafts for adults and children’s crafts!)

 Make an easy (but super cool) flag wreath for your front door